saunakc/glue-workflow-redshift/README.md

 ### Don't forget

+Before deleting the stack, empty the s3 bucket otherwise delete stack will fail.

 After you are done with the lab shut down the cluster and its associated resources by deleting the CFN stack.

 ![DeleteStack](https://github.com/saunakc/glue-workflow-redshift/blob/master/images/AodRS-deleteStack.gif)